High functioning anxiety is similar to other types of anxiety in the sense that you’ll experience symptoms, such as:

-High functioning anxiety is similar to other types of anxiety in the sense that you’ll experience symptoms, including over worrying, excessive fears, and overthinking.
-However, people with this form of anxiety are able to function on a day-to-day basis and may even excel in certain aspects of their lives, such as their careers and schooling.
+However, people with this form of anxiety are able to maintain daily functions.
+In fact, they may even excel in certain aspects of their lives, such as their careers and schooling.

 What is High Functioning Anxiety?

-Since the medical community doesn’t recognize high functioning anxiety as a type of disorder, there’s a lack of research regarding this condition.
+Since the medical community doesn’t recognize high functioning anxiety as a type of disorder, there’s a lack of research regarding the condition.
 Still, there are many out there who struggle with anxiety, but are able to maintain their lives.
 These people are considered high functioning.

 It’s difficult to fully comprehend anxiety disorders because they exist on a spectrum.
 In other words, one person may feel mild bouts of stress while others experience excessive apprehension. ¹

 While some medical professionals explain high functioning anxiety as a mild form of the condition, others believe these individuals have subclinical anxiety.
 This is when people experience anxiety symptoms, but don’t meet the diagnostic criteria for anxiety.
-For example, someone struggling with insomnia likely has certain symptoms of anxiety, but isn’t necessarily struggling with an anxiety disorder. ²
+For example, someone who struggles with insomnia likely has certain symptoms of anxiety, but isn’t necessarily struggling with an anxiety disorder. ²

 Subclinical anxiety symptoms can appear as: